mnit-rtmc/iris/docs/dms.md

 ## MULTI

 **MULTI** is the _MarkUp Language for Transportation Information_ used to compose DMS messages.
 It is defined by the NTCIP 1203 standard.
-In _MULTI_, messages are ASCII strings, with formatting or other instructions denoted by tags inside square brackets.
+Messages in _MULTI_ are ASCII strings, with formatting or other instructions denoted by tags inside square brackets.
 For example, the `[nl]` tag indicates a new line.
 Most of the useful MULTI tags are supported.